 \end{figure*}

-The torque profiles of constrained optimal devices differed from the net joint moment of the hip and knee joints, and the general torque trajectories of these actuators were mostly similar to the torque profiles of the devices with ideal actuators.
-The ideal and constrained torque profiles of biarticular hip actuators had mostly magnitude differences during mid-stance and terminal-stance to terminal-swing phases.
-In contrast to the hip actuator, the knee actuator has practically the same profile with the ideal knee actuator during the swing phase, but the path and magnitude of the knee actuator were mostly different from the ideal device.
+The torque profiles of constrained optimal devices differed from the net joint moments of the hip and knee joints, and the general torque trajectories of these actuators were mostly similar to the torque profiles of the devices with ideal actuators.
+The ideal and constrained torque profiles of biarticular hip actuators had magnitude differences mostly during mid-stance and terminal-stance to terminal-swing phases.
+In contrast to the hip actuator, the knee actuator had practically the same profile as the ideal knee actuator during the swing phase, but the path and magnitude of the knee actuator were mostly different from those of the ideal device.
 This comparison between the ideal and constrained devices is mostly valid when subjects were walking without carrying any load, and the only difference was the magnitude of the constrained profiles.

-Both actuators of the constrained monoarticular device demonstrated more remarkable differences in comparison with the profiles of the ideal device.
-The hip actuators had a significant magnitude difference during the load response phase, and most of the optimal constrained hip actuators were saturated during mid-stance and terminal stance phases, which was affecting their trajectories as well.
-The difference between hip actuators became significant during pre-swing to mid-swing phases, where the torque trajectories of the constrained hip actuator were not only different from the ideal actuator but also there was high variations among optimal constrained actuators.
-The monoarticular knee had more resemblance to the ideal knee actuator torque profile where they had practically identical profiles during the swing phase, and the difference between them was the higher torque magnitude during the mid-stance and lower magnitude during the pre-swing phases.
+Both actuators of the constrained monoarticular device demonstrated differences that were more remarkable in comparison with the profiles of the ideal device.
+The hip actuators had a significant magnitude difference during the load response phase, and most of the optimal constrained hip actuators were saturated during the mid-stance and terminal stance phases, which affected their trajectories as well.
+The difference between hip actuators became significant during the pre-swing to mid-swing phases, during which the torque trajectories of the constrained hip actuator not only were different from the ideal actuator but also exhibited high variations among optimal constrained actuators.
+The monoarticular knee had greater resemblance to the ideal knee actuator torque profile when (the 2 actuators you’re talking about) had practically identical profiles during the swing phase, and the differences between them were the higher torque magnitude during the mid-stance and lower magnitude during the pre-swing phases.

-Unlike the biarticular exoskeleton in which the load condition had only effect on the magnitude of the profiles, and there was a close similarity between the torque trajectories in \textit{loaded} and \textit{noload} conditions, the torque profiles of the hip actuator of the monoarticular device assisting the subjects walking without carrying any load had considerable differences with the same device in the \textit{loaded} condition.
-The hip torque profiles of the device in different load conditions exhibit two mostly different trajectories and magnitudes during all phases of a gait cycle, and their differences are more unambiguous during load response to mid-swing phases.
+Unlike the biarticular exoskeleton, in which the load condition only affected the magnitude of the profiles and there was a close similarity between the torque trajectories in \textit{loaded} and \textit{noload} conditions, the torque profiles of the hip actuator of the monoarticular device assisting the subjects walking without carrying any load had considerable differences with the same device in the \textit{loaded} condition.
+The hip torque profiles of the device in different load conditions exhibited two mostly different trajectories and magnitudes during all phases of a gait cycle, and their differences were more unambiguous during load response to mid-swing phases.

 \begin{figure*}[ht]